Newbie012/proto-enforce-optional/README.md

 ## Overview

 This Action scans the diff of changed `.proto` files and blocks a PR if any **new scalar field** lacks the `optional` label.
-Message, `repeated`, `map`, and `oneof` fields are skipped because they already provide presence or can't be optional.
+Message types, `repeated`, `map`, and `oneof` fields are skipped because they already provide field presence or can't be optional.

 ## Why

-Without `optional`, proto 3 can't tell "unset" from "set to default" for scalars, breaking PATCH‑style APIs.
-Enforcing the label up front keeps schemas unambiguous and future‑proof.
+Enforces consistent use of the `optional` keyword on scalar fields to maintain explicit field presence semantics across your protobuf schemas.

 ## Usage